 Soldiers Grove to Monroe (or Monroe to Soldiers Grove) is a good route for inducting beginners into the joys of spirited riding.
 As I mention in the beginning, this route gives you a warm up, introduction to twisties, breaks via straights, technical riding, longer curves and a concluding cool down.
 It's also enjoyable for seasoned riders, several of which we know like to ride it regularly.

 After a full day of "responsibly aggressive" road riding, I'm proud to have made it through the day.
 There were no incidents, dumps or close calls.
 We encountered deer, wild turkeys (thankfully no farm dogs in the road), gravel, detours and missed turns including a wide u-turn through a ditch and gravel.
 I understand why Robin and his friends try to get out and ride this way as much as possible during the season.
 I get it now and I want in on the next one!

 What Do You Remember About Your First Long Distance Ride?

-Be it a hundred miles or a thousand, once you’ve stretched the boundaries, you’ve entered a whole new realm of motorcycling.
+Be it a hundred miles or a thousand, once you've stretched the boundaries, you've entered a whole new realm of motorcycling.
 Where were you when it happened?
 How did you feel about the experience?
 Your input is invited.
-Post an article!
+Leave a comment!